-There is also a possibility of an eye involvement with uveitis, keratitis, episcleritis und retinal vasculitis.
+There is also a possibility of an eye involvement with uveitis, keratitis, episcleritis and retinal vasculitis.

 - Late manifestation (arthritis, acrodermatitis and chronical neuroborreliosis)

 The Lyme-Borreliosis is primarily a presumptive clinical diagnosis.
 This will be supported by the medical history and laboratory diagnostics.
-80—90 % of the patients with clinical Neuroborreliosis, the suspicion will be confirmed by a specific intrathecal antibody synthesis.
+80 – 90% of the patients with clinical Neuroborreliosis will have the suspicion confirmed by a specific intrathecal antibody synthesis.

-A positive antibody finding and corresponding clinical findings suggest a Lyme-Borreliosis.
+A positive antibody finding and corresponding clinical findings suggest Lyme-Borreliosis.

 |Doxycyclin or Erythromycin p.o. for 2 weeks, for children and pregnant women: Amoxicillin and Cefuroxime, in case of intolerance: Azithromycin|

 |Stage II||IgG-Antibody detection in blood, confirmation test with Western Blot.